DCC-EX/dcc-ex.github.io/docs/ex-rail/overview.rst

 How It Works
 ============

-A small amount of code in the CS, the EX-RAIL executor, lets you write an automation script in the form of simple, easy to use text commands that it interprets and runs on your layout.
+A small amount of code in the CS, the |EX-R| executor, lets you write an automation script in the form of simple, easy to use text commands that it interprets and runs on your layout.
 You don't have to be a programmer and you don't have to learn code.
 You simply add your own myAutomation.h file in the same program you use to upload the Command Station Software to your Arduino (the Arduino IDE, PlatformIO, etc).
 This means that you already have all the tools you will need, and there is nothing else to download or install.
 The method of creating your script file is described in the next section.

-The EX-RAIL code is surprisingly small and requires very little PROGMEM (memory that holds the program code) or SRAM (the runtime workspace that stores variables and things the program needs) to operate.
+The |EX-R| code is surprisingly small and requires very little PROGMEM (memory that holds the program code) or SRAM (the runtime workspace that stores variables and things the program needs) to operate.
 However, you will still need a Mega for your CS; the UNO and Nano memory is simply too small to include EX-RAIL with the rest of the Command Station code.

 EX-RAIL automation is *much* (perhaps 2 orders of magnitude) more time efficient than the code required to process incoming requests from an external automation processor, or the continuous polling of every sensor.

-.. note:: The EX-RAIL code is only included in the compilation of the Command Station if the compiler detects a “myAutomation.h” file.
+.. note:: The |EX-R| code is only included in the compilation of the Command Station if the compiler detects a “myAutomation.h” file.
 If you don't create that file, no extra space is wasted for something you don't use.

 ----